Gower-metric/gower-metric/examples/README.md

 To make matrix based on similarity, just use `gs.similarity` instead of `gs.distance`.

 ## Advanced usage
 We also provide basic weighting functionality.
 You can set weights for each feature type in the `GowerSimilarity` constructor.
-The weights should be provided as a dictionary where keys are feature names and values are weights.
+The weights should be provided as a dictionary where keys are columns indexes and values are weights.
 Example script can be found in `examples/scripts/weight.py`.

 ### Weights
 To set weights, you can create a dictionary and pass it to the `GowerSimilarity` constructor as follows: